OpenPF2/Plugin/README.md

 its file header.
 If you encounter a file that lacks a license in its header, please [file an issue](https://github.com/OpenPF2/PF2Core/issues/new).

-### Alternate Licensing (for Proprietary Projects)
+### Alternate, Commercial Licensing (for Proprietary Projects)
-If you are developing a commercial, proprietary, or closed-source game or project that is otherwise incompatible with the open-source licensing of this plug-in an alternate, custom license is an option.
+If you are developing a commercial, proprietary, or closed-source game or project that is otherwise incompatible with the open-source OGL and MPL licensing of this plug-in, the author is willing to discuss alternate, custom licensing.

 The license will be among the following parties:
 * The licensee (you).